parichit/Data_Centric_KMeans/README.md

 ### Data-Centric and Automated Relocation of Computation To Extract Quality Signals

-The central idea is illustrated in Fig. 1.
+The concept is illustrated in Fig. 1.
 Instead of doing the traditional data agnostic iteration, __data is treated as a first class citizen to proactively channelize significant computations towards HE data__ (as opposed to LE).
-Our paper provide detailed proof to show that LE does not affect the convergence or quality of results.
+Our paper show that LE does not affect the convergence or quality of results.
+Our experiments revealed that, real world data contains susbtantial amount of *HE* points, resulting in significant saving of compute, training resources (memory) and time.

 <div align="center">